What to Pack for a Trip to Alaska

 Camera

-Whether you're a seasoned photographer or simply snapping photos on your mobile device, it's always important to have the right gear on hand.
+Whether you're a seasoned photographer or simply snapping photos on your phone, it's always important to have the right gear on hand.

 Reusable Water Bottle

 We've explored many places, but Alaska has some of the most delicious drinking water we've ever tasted.
-You'll find numerous spots to refill your bottle, even on the go.
+You'll find plenty of places to refill your bottle, even on the go.
 If you're planning an extended road trip, we highly suggest grabbing a large water container and filling it up as necessary.
 Not only is it more convenient, but it's also an eco-friendly alternative to disposing of plastic water bottles.

 Small First Aid Kit

-When it comes to being prepared for unexpected emergencies, it's always a good idea to have some basic first aid essentials with you while traveling.
-Although most towns have at least a small shop or gas station where you can purchase basic first aid supplies, carrying a compact first aid kit with you can give you peace of mind and ensure that you are ready to tackle any situation.
-Here is a Johns Hopkins Medicine article on recommendations for what to pack in your travel first aid kit.
+When it comes to being prepared for unexpected emergencies, it's always a good idea to have basic first-aid essentials with you while traveling.
+Although most towns have at least a small shop or gas station where you can buy basic first-aid supplies, carrying your own kit ensures you’re ready for minor injuries or unexpected situations.
+For guidance on what to include, see Johns Hopkins Medicine’s travel first aid recommendations.

 Alaska Packing List (Summer)